-In addition to unparalleled experience in merger control issues, ELIG Gürkaynak has vast experience in defending companies before the Competition Board in all phases of an antitrust investigation.
-ELIG Gürkaynak has in-depth knowledge of representing defendants and complainants in complex antitrust investigations concerning all forms of abuse of dominant position allegations and all other forms of restrictive horizontal and vertical arrangements, including price fixing, retail price maintenance, refusal to supply, territorial restrictions and concerted practice allegations.
-Furthermore, in addition to a significant antitrust litigation expertise, our firm has considerable expertise in administrative law, and is therefore well equipped to represent clients before the administrative courts and the High State Council, both on the merits of a case and for injunctive relief.
-ELIG Gürkaynak also advises clients on a day-to-day basis concerning business transactions that often contain complex antitrust law issues, including distributorship, licensing, franchising and toll manufacturing.
+ELIG Gürkaynak has an in-depth knowledge of representing defendants and complainants in complex antitrust investigations concerning all forms of abuse of dominant position allegations and all forms of restrictive horizontal and vertical arrangements, including price-fixing, retail price maintenance, refusal to supply, territorial restrictions and concerted practice allegations.

+In addition to significant antitrust litigation expertise, the firm has considerable expertise in administrative law and is well equipped to represent clients before the High State Court, both on the merits of a case and for injunctive relief.
+ELIG Gürkaynak also advises clients on a day-to-day basis in a wide range of business transactions that almost always contain antitrust law issues, including distributorship, licensing, franchising and toll manufacturing issues.